Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-15-setting-up-sublime-text-2.markdown

 ## Package Control

 Sublime Text 2 supports Textmate Snippets, Syntax Highlighting, and other packages that made Textmate successful.
 However, Sublime Text 2 did not include a package manager out of the box.
-Developer [@wbond](http://wbond.net/) has creaded [a full-featured package manager][package-control] that helps discovering, installing, updating and removing packages for Sublime Text 2.
+Developer [@wbond](http://wbond.net/) has created [a full-featured package manager][package-control] that helps discovering, installing, updating and removing packages for Sublime Text 2.

 To install [Package Control][package-control], open up Sublime Text 2, and hit `ctrl+\`` or click on ***View > Show Console*** to open up the Console.
 Once open, paste in the following command: